MÉXICO CITY

 ABout CIUDADES PARALELAS/ PARALLEL CITIES

-On June 27, Somos Group—a multidisciplinary team of experts that creates effective solutions to build and sustain urban resilience—organized the Ciudades Paralelas / Parallel Cities forum, a binational gathering between Mexico and the United States that brought together leaders in urban development, housing, design, and academia to collectively reflect on the shared challenges faced by cities in both nations.
+This year, on April 10 Somos Group—a multidisciplinary team of experts that creates effective solutions to build and sustain urban resilience—organized the Ciudades Paralelas / Parallel Cities 2026 forum under the theme "The City We Inhabit: Housing and Community", reflecting on housing and its potential as a starting point for community building and a sense of belonging, this forum brought together leaders in urban development, housing, design, and academia to collectively reflect on the shared challenges faced by cities in both nations.

 check out our upcoming events!